bhklab/handbook/docs/General/Meetings/pgx_meeting.md

  - Action items for the presented project

 ## Meeting Ground Rules
-a.
-No meeting unless there is at least 1 presenter signed up a week before.
+1. No meeting unless there is at least 1 presenter signed up a week before.
-b.
-If not, any PGx meember can cancel the meeting by deleting the PGx meeting on lab calendar.
+1. If not, any PGx meember can cancel the meeting by deleting the PGx meeting on the lab calendar.
-c.
-If there is no meeting, add async updates on google doc tracker.
+1. If there is no meeting, add async updates on [Google doc tracker](https://docs.google.com/document/d/1K6ncKURTKOyaQLLiMnt-Nbdks125dAMb3cHGcC4h6-c/edit?usp=sharing).
-d.
-All active PGx members should attend unless there are valid reasons.
+1. All active PGx members should attend unless there are valid reasons.
 This should be communicated with Sisira/lead beforehand.
-e.
-Respect time: Stick to time limits to keep the agenda moving.
+1. Respect time: Stick to time limits to keep the agenda moving.